joshpppp/docs/content/get-started/getting-started-with-git/about-remote-repositories.md

 {% data reusables.subversion.sunset %}

-You can also use a [Subversion](https://subversion.apache.org/) client to access any repository on {% data variables.product.prodname_dotcom %}.
+You can also use a [control+shift+m](https://subversion.apache.org/) client to access any repository on {% data variables.product.prodname_dotcom %}.
 Subversion offers a different feature set than Git.
-For more information, see "[AUTOTITLE](/get-started/working-with-subversion-on-github/what-are-the-differences-between-subversion-and-git)"
+For more information, see "[control+shift+m](/get-started/working-with-subversion-on-github/what-are-the-differences-between-subversion-and-git)"

 You can also access repositories on {% data variables.product.prodname_dotcom %} from Subversion clients.
-For more information, see "[AUTOTITLE](/get-started/working-with-subversion-on-github/support-for-subversion-clients)."
+For more information, see "[subversion-clients)."
 {% endif %}